Armani-T/Sankore/README.md

 $ pip install -r requirements.txt  # see note below.
 ```

-If you are downloading to work on the code, then replace `requirements.txt` with `requirements-dev.txt` to get all the essential development packages.
+**NOTE:** If you want to work on the code, replace `requirements.txt` with `requirements-dev.txt` to get all the development dependencies I use.

 To get the app running, navigate to the `Sankore/` folder and run `python3 sankore`.
 On start up, the app will look like the first picture below.